angusturner/angusturner.github.io/_posts/2018-11-01-diffusion-probabilistic-models-I.markdown

 As a generative model, diffusion models have a number of unique and interesting properties.
 For example, trained models are able to perform inpainting [[1]](#citation-1) and zero-shot denoising [[8]](#citation-8) without being explicitly designed for these tasks.
-Furthermore, the variational bound used in DDPM highlights further connections to variational autoencoders and neural compression (Ho et al ICLR).
+Furthermore, the variational bound used in DDPM highlights further connections to variational autoencoders and neural compression.

 In this blog I want to explore diffusion models as they are presented in Sohl-Dickstein et al. [[1]](#citation-1), and Ho et al. [[2]](#citation-2).
 When I was working through these derivations, I found it useful to conceptualise these models in terms of their relationship to VAEs [[3]](#citation-3).
-This is the perspective I will develop in this blog, working up from a simple VAE derivation, through to hierarchical extensions, and finally the generative markov chain that is presented in DDPM.

-I have also released a PyTorch implementation of my code...
+For this reason, I want to work up from a simple VAE derivation, through to hierarchical extensions, and finally the deep generative model presented in [[1]](#citation-1) and [[2]](#citation-2).
+I will conclude with some thoughts on the relationship between the two models, and some possible ideas for further research.

-...
+I have also released a PyTorch implementation of my [code].

 ### Variational Autoencoders

-I want to begin with a quick refresher of variational autoencoders.
+I want to begin with a quick refresher of variational autoencoders [[3]](#citation-3).
 If this is all feels familiar to you, feel free to skip ahead!

 Consider the following generative model,